DRC Frequently Asked Questions

 What can I expect when I request a DRC constructed dataset?

-Can I get a list of publications that have used the surveys on the DRC?
+Can I get a list of publications that have used the surveys hosted on the DRC?

 Is there a standard format for citing information from the DRC website in an academic paper?